Conformal invariance of double random currents I: identification of the limit: Preliminaries on discrete models

 A choice of quadrilaterals where urban renewals are applied for a rectangular piece of the square lattice is depicted in Fig.~\ref{fig:gdtocg}.
-In this way, the XOR-Ising model on the square lattice is related to a (weighted) dimer model on the square-octagon lattice.
+In this way, the double random current model on the square lattice is related to a (weighted) dimer model on the square-octagon lattice.
 In Fig.~\ref{fig:duality}, we illustrate the behaviour of local dimer configurations under one urban renewal performed in the construction described in the lemma above.

 As the reference 1-form for the dimer model on $C_G$ we choose the canonical one given by

 where $w$ is a white vertex.
 Note that this makes the height function centered as all its increments become centered by definition.
 This is the same 1-form as used in~\cite{BoudeT} on the infinite square-octagon lattice $C_{\mathbb Z^2}$.
 In~\cite{KenLaplacian}, two crucial properties of $f_0$ were established when $G$ is an infinite isoradial graph and the Ising model on $G$ is critical.
 In the next lemma we show that both of these properties hold for arbitrary Ising weights on general finite planar graphs. \begin{lemma} We have \begin{itemize} \item $\IP^{\emptyset}_{C_G}(e \in M)=1/2$, if $e$ is a road, i.e., $e$ corresponds to a corner of $G$, \item $\IP^{\emptyset}_{C_G}(e \in M)=\IP^{\emptyset}_{C_G}(e' \in M)$, if $e$ and $e'$ are two parallel streets corresponding to the same edge of $G$ (or of the dual $G^*$). \end{itemize} \end{lemma} In the proof, which is postponed to the end of Section~\ref{sec:source insertion}, we actually compute the probability from the second item in terms of the underlying Ising measure.
 However, the exact value will not be important for our considerations.
 We note that the first bullet of the lemma above is the reason why the nesting field with free boundary conditions on $G$ is defined to be integer-valued and the one with wired boundary conditions on $G^*$ to be half-integer valued.